 | Sidewalk | A paved path for pedestrians, typically running parallel to a street.
 Private sidewalks include sidewalks outside the right of way of public property, for example, a sidewalk that leads from the edge of a driveway up to the front door of a house.
 Public sidewalks are defined as those that typically reside within the public right of way, parallel to a street.
 Sidewalks take priority to driveway, or other paved surface, in the landcover feature classifications.
 Sidewalks are greater than 3 feet wide and 10 feet long. |

-| Swimming pool | Sub-surface open water on residential or commercial property that is clearly not a natural body of water.
+| Swimming pool (in-ground) | Sub-surface open water on residential or commercial property that is clearly not a natural body of water.
 Swimming pools must be greater than 100 square feet. |

-Impervious “Road Centerline” Layer Classes
+Impervious “Road” Layer Classes

 | CLASS | DESCRIPTION |

-| Mid- block crosswalk | |
+| Mid- block crosswalk | Crosswalk at a mid-block location rather than at an intersection. |

-| Standard crosswalk | |
+| Standard crosswalk | Traditional crosswalks marked by two parallel lines. |

 Impervious “Lane” Layer Classes